Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_adc.md

 ### Analog watchdog

 Analog watchdogs allow events and interrupts to happen if the ADC data register values are above or below certain thresholds.
-Note that watchdogs can not start the conversion and deal with data registers only; thus they're not included in any of the classes above and must be set up separately.
+Note that watchdogs can not start the conversion and deal with data registers only; thus they are not included in any of the classes above and must be set up separately.
 Watchdogs can monitor either all the channels of an ADC peripheral or only one of the channels of an ADC peripheral.

-Functions listed below deal with ADC1, ADC2 has the same number of functions called `adc2_*****()`.

 * void **adc1_watchdog (uint32_t low, uint32_t high)**
 * void **adc2_watchdog (uint32_t low, uint32_t high)**